Jewellery, accessories, interior, garments

 Since autumn 2020 we have been offering a curated B2B range of handmade, fair trade jewellery, accessories and interior products in cooperation with El Puente, the pioneer of the fair trade movement in Germany.
 More about FOLKDAYS x El Puente here; here you can also find our B2B shop for German and European retailers.

 We see ourselves not only as a business, but also as advocates for change on a political level.
-We want our work to contribute to making global trade fairer.
-Furthermore, we campaign for a law on corporate due diligence.
-FOLKDAYS founder Lisa Jaspers has initiated the #fairbylaw petition which calls for legislation to hold companies liable for what happens in their value chains.
+We want our work to contribute to making global trade fairer and have therefore campaigned for a law that holds companies liable for what happens in their supply chains as part of the #fairbylaw petition.

 About Lisa Jaspers, Founder and CEO of FOLKDAYS

-Lisa started FOLKDAYS with her friend Kimon Haars to transform the image of fair trade in Germany, making it attractive to a younger, design-conscious audience.
-Through her work she has generated an income for hundreds of people, many of whom live in the most remote and impoverished corners of the world.
+Lisa Jaspers started FOLKDAYS with her friend Kimon Haars to transform the image of fair trade in Germany, making it attractive to a younger, design-conscious audience.
 Before she started the company she worked for OXFAM and for a public sector consultancy.
 Lisa studied political sciences and development economics at the Freie Universität Berlin and the London School of Economics.

 Today Lisa manages her business with the help of a team of eight.
 Together they are continuously working on the execution of the idea as well pushing the brand forward.